Find Affordable College Courses

 La Jolla, CA

-National University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the city of La Jolla, National University is a private not-for-profit school with a fairly large student population.
+National University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
+Located in the large city of La Jolla, National University is a private not-for-profit college with a large student population.

-National University undergraduate students pay an average of $13,320 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at National University are $13,320 a year.
 Allied Health majors at National University take out an average of $31,588 in student loans while working on their Bachelor's Degree.

-National University excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Allied Health Professions Bachelor’s Degree Schools in California list.
+As a testament to the quality of education it offers, National University also is in the top 20% of our Best Allied Health Professions Bachelor’s Degree Schools in California ranking.

 Read full report on Allied Health Professions at National University